programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 Name: title, dtype: object
 ```

-To be fair, other clusters are harder to interpret and it becomes much more difficult to interprete them.
+To be fair, other clusters are harder to interpret.
 A good example is cluster 84.
 Yet, even in the case of cluster 84 there still seems to be a pattern, namely that almost all articles are related to famous scholars and works in the study of religion, such as Durkheim, Tylor, Otto, Said, etc.

 ```Python
 df_abstracts_labeled[df_abstracts_labeled["cluster"] == 84]["title"]